-Having my girlfriend visiting my hometown all the way from Paris sent me into a frenzy of planning.
-Coming to the midwest after a summer in the city of lights seemed hardly spectacular, but as I pieced it together, Minneapolis stands on its own two feet pretty well.
-Here are some of my favorite places in the city that give you the quintessential Minnesota experience.
+The thought of my girlfriend coming to visit my hometown all the way from Paris, France sent me into a frenzy of planning this month.
+Coming to the midwest after a summer in the city of lights seemed hardly spectacular (do I show her the QwickTrip slushie machine?
+Or maybe my local high school track field).
+However, as I pieced the trip together, I realized Minneapolis stands on its own two feet pretty well.
+So, here are some of my favorite places in the city that I think give you the quintessential Twin Cities experience.

 Eats: While I’m no foodie, food usually piques my interest the most while I’m on vacation.
 Local eateries with specialties I couldn’t imagine back home always grab my heart (and my dollar).
 Here are a few of my favorites around Minneapolis.